-How Do They Present Their Different Ideas?

 Comprehension Check

-- 1. What issues does Gian raise?

-- 2. What alternatives does John give?
+- 1. What issues does Gian raise? - 2.
+What alternatives does John give?

-III.
-LANGUAGE BOX In adding information to a sentence, a relative clause is used.
-I wanted to ask the president, which was impossible because he was on leave.
-Productions are 30% low last year, which is not considerable.
+In adding Information to a sentence, a relative clause is used.

+- I wanted to ask the president, which was impossible because he was on leave. - Productions are 30% low last year, which is not considerable.

 A relative clause can be used to give a reason for something.

-The management has low supervision, which is the main reason people are leaving.
-They had never tried anything like it, which is why they had difficulty finishing the delegated task.
+- The management has low supervision, which is the main reason people are leaving. - They had never tried anything like that, which is why they had difficulty finishing the delegated task.

 IV.
 SAY IT!
 Your company has decided to employ twice as many staff as before.
-Unfortunately, the rooms are not enough for anyone.
-Put yourself in a situation, in which you will present a plan to the existing staff, telling them how you are going to fit all the new workers.
-What could be your positive response to this?
-How will you present your own idea without offending other's suggestions?
-If you are the team leader, how will you gather different ideas that will lead to the meeting's realization?
+Unfortunately, the rooms are not enough for everyone.
+Put yourself in a situation where you will present a plan to the existing staff.
+In this plan you need to explain how you are going to fit all the new workers in.

+- What would be your positive response to this? - How will you present your own idea without offending others and the suggestions they have made? - If you are the team leader, how will you gather different ideas that will lead to the meeting's awareness?